Angel Hair Pasta With Chicken and Artichokes Recipe

-This angel hair pasta is a celebration of spring!
+This angel hair pasta with chicken recipe is a celebration of spring!
 Fresh baby artichokes simmered with onion, white wine, and capers, plus crispy chicken all tossed in a tangle of delicate noodles.

 We have a huge artichoke plant that supplies us with endless artichokes in the spring and then again in the fall so I’m always coming up with new ways to enjoy them.